What is the Vepo Envirotrax® System?

 Should a BPAT let their license, insurance, or test gauge certification expire, the online system will automatically deactivate their account preventing them from submitting any further test reports until the information is updated and verified by Vepo personnel.

-The Online Backflow Management System will generate up to three letters to existing property owners in advance to inform them of an upcoming backflow test requirement.
+The Envirotrax® system will generate up to three letters to existing property owners in advance to inform them of an upcoming backflow assembly test requirement.
 Vepo will handle everything associated with the distribution of the letters from printing to mailing.

 Vepo does even more behind the scene.
 Vepo validates any out of service requests and using the sophisticated Backflow Validation, Vepo checks all assemblies in which a change appears from the previous backflow test to the current backflow test.
 Changes include inconsistent assembly information such as a change in the assembly type, make, model, size or serial number.
 The validation will display all assemblies in which the location has moved from one address to another.
 Other changes include inconsistent property address or mailing address information.
 These validations allow Vepo and the water purveyor to ensure that the assembly test information remains consistent and accurate.